-Town of Appleton, NL, Canada Website
+Town of Appleton, Newfoundland and Labrador Canada Website

 Residents take pride in their town.
 They welcome and encourage you to explore the beauty of Appleton.

 Building on its motto, "Room to Grow', the Town of Appleton will continue to promote itself as a safe, comfortable, and affordable community for familes of all ages.

 By recognizing the contribution of its long-term residents and promoting itself as a "commuinity of choice" for new residents, the Town of Appleton will experience continuous and managed growth.

 The Town of Appleton will "lead the way" in all aspects of waste management by developing infrastructure and programs that constitute an eco-friendly community.